Chuma and Susi: Background

-Zambezi and Shiré
+Zambezi and Shire

-In December 1857 the Foreign Office proposed a huge expedition.
+In December 1857 the Foreign Office proposed an expedition.
 Livingstone had envisaged another solo journey with African helpers, in January 1858 he agreed to lead a second Zambesi expedition with six specialist officers, hurriedly recruited in the UK.
-The prefabricated river steamer Ma Robert was quickly built, and on 10 March taken with the expedition on a Colonial Office steamer which arrived at the Zambezi on 14 May.
+The prefabricated river steamer Ma Robert was quickly built and on 10 March taken with the expedition on a Colonial Office steamer which arrived at the Zambezi on 14 May.
 There were delays getting up the shallow river, Ma Robert had to make repeated slow journeys with supplies, getting hauled across shoals.
 The riverbanks were a war zone, with Portuguese soldiers and their slaves fighting the Chikunda slave-hunters of Matakenya (Mariano), but both sides accepted the expedition as friends.

 Abdullah Susi

 Susi worked on the Zambezi at Shupanga as a riverman.
 Livingstone referred to him as a Shupanga man, he has been described as being of the Shupanga tribe.
 Around 1858, he was employed in the service of Major Tito Sicard, the Belgian Commandant of Tete, who was stationed in Shupanga during the Mariano war.
 At Tete in 1856, Sicard and Captain Nunes had given generous assistance to Livingstone (and his Kololo men) who became starved getting there.

 The Ma Robert reached Shupango on 4 August 1858.
 This was the first time Susi met Livingstone, who had been welcomed by his old friends Sicard and Nunes, after they "put their good-will into action, by cutting wood [as fuel] for the steamer and sending men to help in unloading."
 The steamer, with Livingstone, left for Tete on 17 August.